improvbutterfly/soups_on/README.md

 # Soup's On!
+Interactive website to discover the best soup recipes on food.com.

 This is just a fun little project I decided to work on as part of a writing competition where the prompt was "Soup's On."
 I found a recipe dataset and reduced it to just soup recipes and the information I was interested in.